TheJa750/Gator/README.md

 ```

 Where `[interval]` is the time between fetching the most recent feeds from the source and is formatted as `1s`, `1m`, `1h` or a combination (e.g. `1h37m22s`).
-*Tip: Beconsiderate and avoid overly frequent fetch intervals to prevent spamming source servers.* You can leave this terminal running in the background to continuously update with new posts from each feed.
-Use a new terminal window to run other commands while aggregation is ongoing..
+*Tip: Be considerate and avoid overly frequent fetch intervals to prevent spamming source servers.* You can leave this terminal running in the background to continuously update with new posts from each feed.
+Use a new terminal window to run other commands while aggregation is ongoing.

 4. Browse your posts: